stemail23/codenamize-js/README.md

 ## Extending the codename vocabulary

-Straight out of the box, codenamize emulates the behaviour of the original [Python library](https://github.com/jjmontesl/codenamize), and contains the same noun and adjective lists.
+Straight out of the box, **Codenamize** emulates the behaviour of the original [Python library](https://github.com/jjmontesl/codenamize), and contains the same noun and adjective lists.
 Generated codenames with either library should be identical for a given  input.

 Codenamize can be extended with extra word lists with the `use` function.
 The `use` function takes a single object argument with keys representing each category of word, and values being arrays of words corresponding to the category.